Table of Contents

 - Hat: My all-purpose squashy hat usually works for the beach too but sometimes I take another one.

 - Beach chairs: If we’re planning on a lot of beach time where there aren’t sun loungers to rent and we’re checking a bag, we’ll bring our own chairs.
+We really like these KingCamp chairs.
+I was skeptical but they’re surprisingly comfortable, lightweight, and easy to set up, breakdown, and carry.

 - Dry bags: To keep electronics and such safe from getting wet and so we can take them in the water with us if needed.
 We purchased 10L and 20L Adventure Lion bags and they’ve worked very well for us.
 We use the 20L size more often.
 It’s a good size for a couple of cell phones, keys, a Kindle, and still leaves room for air so it floats.